-The sustainability statement should also set out:
+The Sustainability Statement should also set out:

 - a) How the choice of building materials is appropriate.
 In this respect, restoration and renovation of existing buildings is preferred over new build.
-Where new build is involved, materials should be prioritised which are reused, reclaimed or natural from the local area or from sustainable sources and that are durable. - the adaptability of the proposed buildings and associated spaces as climate continues to change e.g., using water more efficiently (through methods such as rainwater harvesting and grey water usage where possible combined with use of bathroom fittings which minimise water use and), reducing overheating and controlling high levels of rainwater runoff; and - c) how waste management is to be addressed.
+Where new build is involved, materials should be prioritised which are reused, reclaimed or natural from the local area or from sustainable sources and that are durable. - b) the adaptability and resilience of the proposed buildings and associated spaces as climate change continues to change, including: reducing overheating, more ambitious measures to use water more efficiently (water efficient fixtures and fittings combined with rainwater harvesting and reuse / greywater recycling), and minimising surface water run-off through sustainable drainage systems. - c) how waste management is to be addressed.